-Furthermore, severely restricting calories can result in health problems, including fatigue, constipation, diarrhea, nausea, fatigue, gout and gallstones.
+Furthermore, severely restricting calories can result in health problems, including fatigue, constipation, diarrhea, nausea, fatigue, gout, and gallstones.
 The only time meal plans for extreme weight loss diets should be followed when they are medically necessary and supervised by a doctor.
-Very low calorie diets providing 800 calories or less are sometimes necessary in cases of obesity in which the excess weight poses more severe health risks than extreme weight loss.
+Deficient-calorie foods providing 800 calories or less are sometimes required in obesity cases in which the excess weight poses more severe health risks than extreme weight loss.

 Setting a Safe Goal

 Therefore, you can set different calorie goals for different phases.
 Calorie needs are highly individual and have a lot to do with genetic factors related to metabolism.
-They also take into account gender, age and activity level.
-Rather than try to determine your exact calorie needs, focus instead on setting a daily calorie reduction goal.
+They also take into account gender, age, and activity level.
+Rather than determine your exact calorie needs, focus instead on setting a daily calorie reduction goal.

 Generally, reducing your calorie intake by 500 to 1,000 calories each day results in 1 to 2 pounds of weight loss per week, according to our research.
 Depending on your current calorie intake, that’s often achievable through diet alone.

 However, if you want to aim a little higher initially, creating that kind of calorie deficit just through calorie-cutting could prove difficult if you’re not currently eating an extra 1,500 to 2,000 calories a day.
 Therefore, you will have to combine a reduced-calorie diet with exercise to reach your goals.

 It’s Not Just About Calories

-Simply cutting calories is one thing, but if you’re eating an unhealthy diet, it will be very difficult to feel satiated and satisfied on fewer calories.
+Simply cutting calories is one thing, but if you’re eating an unhealthy diet, it will be challenging to feel satiated and satisfied on fewer calories.
 It’s also not going to benefit your overall health.